rossta/tacokit.rb/README.md

 Board endpoints typically take a board id, short url, or board resource as the first argument.

+See the client [Board docs](https://rossta.net/tacokit.rb/Tacokit/Client/Board.html) for more details.

 ```ruby
 # retrieve board resource by board id
 board = client.board(board_id)